portyanikhin/SharpProp/README.md

 * `ExpansionTo` - the process of expansion to a given pressure.
 * `CoolingTo` - the process of cooling to a given temperature or enthalpy.
 * `HeatingTo` - the process of heating to a given temperature or enthalpy.
-* `BubblePointAt` - bubble point at a given pressure.
+* `BubblePointAt` - bubble point at a given pressure or temperature.
-* `DewPointAt` - dew point at a given pressure.
+* `DewPointAt` - dew point at a given pressure or temperature.
 * `TwoPhasePointAt` - two-phase point at a given pressure.
 * `Mixing` - the mixing process.